KeckObservatory/mKTL/doc/example/daemon.rst

 upon startup, after which the file is no longer referenced in any way.
 The configuration file is expected to contain a single JSON-formatted dictionary, with a :ref:`dictionary for each item <items>`.
-Whitespace is not important, so long as a JSON parser understands the file contents.
+Whitespace is not important, so long as JSON parsers understand the file contents.

 The following is a configuration block appropriate for the items used in this
 example: